tkeskita/unstructured_grids/README.md

 - UG GUI Panel is shown as a Tab in Sidebar in 3D Viewport, for easy access to UG operators and information.

+- Deletion of selected cells to carve voids into the domain.

 ## Installation